devmamunbd/a-11-query/README.md

 - And you can go to queries added by others and recommended good Products to them.
 - You can see the specifically who you are recommending.
 And you can see what products others are recommending.

+## And Selected Category
+- Assignment Category 0009

 ## Challenge task.